-Jeannette Estruth is an Assistant Professor of History at Bard College, and a Faculty Associate at the Harvard Berkman-Klein Center for Internet and Society.
+Jeannette Estruth is an Assistant Professor of History at Bard College, and a Faculty Associate at Harvard's Berkman Klein Center for Internet and Society.
 She is currently working on her book manuscript, "A New Utopia: A Political History of the Silicon Valley, 1945-2013," which explores the history of social movements, the technology industry, and economic culture in the United States.